alanng10/class-lang/Doc/Module/a.md

 The version is displayed with the second part and the third part both in 2 decimal digits.
 If the parts have integer number less than 10, a leading 0 is displayed in the parts.

-Module ref is displayed with the module name, then a hypen, then the version.
+Module ref is displayed with the module name, then a hypen sign, then the version.

 A module associated files and directories, have 1 module binary file that is a C# assembly binary,